go-task/task/docs/docs/usage.md

 Task also adds the following functions:

-- `OS`: Returns operating system.
+- `OS`: Returns the operating system.
 Possible values are "windows", "linux", "darwin" (macOS) and "freebsd".
 - `ARCH`: return the architecture Task was compiled to: "386", "amd64", "arm" or "s390x".